arj03/ssb-get-thread/README.md

 # ssb-get-thread

-An SSB plugin that exposed a get method for fetching a message and all replies known to the server for a particular message hash.
+An SSB plugin that exposes a get method for fetching a message and all replies known to the server for a particular message id.
 This is similar in spirit to [ssb-ooo](https://github.com/ssbc/ssb-ooo) except there is no protocol involved to fetch messages from other nodes.